mflint/tldr/pages/common/sl.md

-# sl
+sl
+==

 > Steam locomotive running through your terminal.

-- Let a steam locomotive run through your terminal:
+Let a steam locomotive run through your terminal:

-`sl`
+    sl

-- The train burns, people scream:
+The train burns, people scream:

-`sl -a`
+    sl -a

-- Let the train fly:
+Let the train fly:

-`sl -F`
+    sl -F